 Burmese cat FAQ

+What is the lifespan of a Burmese cat?
 Burmese cats can live up to 18 plus years.

+Do Burmese cats shed a lot?
 All cats shed, however shedding in the Burmese cat is not excessive.

+Are Burmese cats vocal?
 The Burmese will talk when they have something to say, but they are not overly talkative.